-So, how does it work?
-Let's say there is a major initiative that is identified by the academic campuses, or the health institutions, or by the Regents, or the System.
+So let's say there is a major initiative that is identified by the academic campuses, or the health institutions, or by the regents, or the System.

 We will quickly establish an integrated planning team made up of people from System as well as the campus and we will develop a preliminary action plan related to the issue.

-That plan will be briefed to a steering committee, made up of the deputy chancellor, the executive vice chancellors, provosts and other campus representatives as needed for their review and recommendations.
+That plan will be briefed to a steering committee, made up of the deputy chancellor, the executive vice chancellors, provosts (and other campus reps as needed), for their review and recommendations.

-From there, the idea gets turned into a well-defined plan of action with milestones from our strategic and operations team.
+From there, the idea gets turned into a well defined-let me say that again-a well-defined plan of action and milestones from our strategic and operations team.

 After that, it comes to the Chancellor's Roundtable, made up of the institution presidents and me.

-We decide yes or no. If the idea gets the green light but needs resources, we then go to the Regents with a request.
+We decide yes or no. If the idea gets the green light, but needs resources, we then go to the Regents with a request.